galaxyproject/galaxy-hub/src/tutorials/rb_rnaseq/index.md

  * Every gene count in then divided by the geometric mean;
  * The median of these ratios is a sample's size factor used for normalization.

-<span style="color: red;">&#10148;</span> Note: For a comprehensive overview of differential gene expression with DESeq2 see [Love:2016](https://www.bioconductor.org/packages/3.3/bioc/vignettes/DESeq2/inst/doc/DESeq2.pdf).
+<span style="color: red;">&#10148;</span> Note: For a comprehensive overview of differential gene expression with `DESeq2` see [Love:2016](https://www.bioconductor.org/packages/3.3/bioc/vignettes/DESeq2/inst/doc/DESeq2.pdf).

-#### DESeq2 in Galaxy
+#### `DESeq2` in Galaxy

 >The `DESeq2` Galaxy's interface is shown below. `DESeq2` allows to incorporate multiple *factors* in the analysis.
 In our case we only have one factor, which we call **Conditions**.
 This is because we are trying to find genes that are differentially expressed between two conditions.
 The first condition will the first **factor level**, while condition 2 will be the second **factor level**.
-Here the input for this first factor level is set to a collection `84: htseq-count on collection 37` and the input for the second input is set to `92: htseq-count on collection 57`.
+Here the input for this first factor level is set to a collection `40: htseq-count on collection 26` and the input for the second input is set to `48: htseq-count on collection 30`.
 Make sure that **Visualising the analysis results** is set to `Yes`:
 >
 >|                             |
 >|-----------------------------|
 >|![](/src/tutorials/rb_rnaseq/deseq2_interface.png)|
 >|<small>**Figure 32.
 DESeq2 tool Interface**
-></small>|
+>Select the `HTseq-count` outputs for both of your collection as inputs for `DESeq2`</small>|
 >
 >This will produce [output](https://usegalaxy.org/datasets/bbd44e69cb8906b5d648fe21c36ac662/display/?preview=True) as shown below.
 The columns are: (**1**) **GeneID** : gene identifier, (**2**) **Base Mean** : mean normalised counts, averaged over all samples from both conditions, (**3**) **log2(FC)** : logarithm (base 2) of the fold change, (**4**) **StdErr** : the standard error estimate for the log2 fold change estimate, (**5**) **Wald-Stats** : [Wald test](https://en.wikipedia.org/wiki/Wald_test) statistic, (**6**) **P-value** : p value for the statistical significance of this change, and (**7**) **P-adj** : *p*-value adjusted for multiple testing with the Benjamini-Hochberg procedure which controls false discovery rate ([FDR](https://en.wikipedia.org/wiki/False_discovery_rate)).
 There is only one gene with significant change in gene expression between conditions: `CG1803-RC` with *p*-value = 3.17x10<sup>-35</sup>
 >